samuell/ey/README.md

 dependencies, meaning that you can even copy the implementation into your own code repos if you want to ensure maximum future reproducibility.

+## 'Ey' what?

+For anyeone left confused by the name, 'Ey' is [urban slang](https://www.urbandictionary.com/define.php?term=ey) meaning things like "Hey", "Hi", "Oh" or even "Hey, let's".
+It reflects how relaxed you can be while using this library, as it is so simple that to execute a shell command, you can just go: "Ey, shell ... yada yada", or more precisely: `ey.shell('yada yada...')` :)

 ## Prerequisites

 - Ey is so far only tested on unix-like environments.